About

 The data was always there.

 EPA's Safe Drinking Water Information System contains monitoring results for every public water utility in the United States.
-UCMR5 contains the most comprehensive PFAS dataset ever assembled for public water.
-Both are free, public, and updated regularly.
+UCMR5 contains the most comprehensive PFAS dataset ever assembled for public drinking water.
+Both are free, publicly available, and updated on a federal schedule.

 No estimates.
 No interpolation.
-If a measurement doesn't exist in the public record, we say so rather than filling the gap.
+If a measurement doesn't exist in the public record, your report says so explicitly—rather than presenting absence of data as evidence of clean water.

 Independence